 Instructions

 Heat a large Dutch oven or pot over medium heat and melt the butter.
 Add the onions and a big pinch of salt.
-Stir to coat with the melted butter, cover and cook for 10 minutes until soft and translucent.
+Stir to coat with the melted butter, cover and cook for 10 minutes, stirring occasionally, until soft and translucent.
 Uncover and continue to cook over medium-low to medium heat, stirring occasionally to keep the onions from sticking, for another 30 to 45 minutes until caramelized.

 Add the mushrooms and garlic and stir to combine with the caramelized onions.
 Season with salt and pepper and add the thyme.
 Cook, stirring occasionally, until mushrooms are softened, about 5 minutes.